 The terms oil and e liquid are used interchangeably and typically a vape for one will work for the other.
 So there really is no difference, just some specifics that separate the two.
 For instance, e liquid typically does not come in pre-filled cartridges, instead the e juice is poured from a bottle into a 510 threaded atomizer attachment - especially for big cloud blowing vapers, the quality atomizer attached to a box mod allows them to vape all day with the power to get huge hits.

 On the other hand, other oils, not e juice, come in pre-filled cartridges and very rarely would a user manually fill a tank.
-These pre-filled cartridges are skinny, cylindrical in shape and work with a whole array of 510 batteries which includes box mods, evod style, micro and the usual skinny, stylus pen style.
+These pre-filled cartridges are skinny, cylindrical in shape and work with a whole array of 510 vape batteries which includes box mods, evod style, micro and the usual skinny, stylus pen style.

-1. Use a battery with variable wattage control - the watts given off by a battery will directly impact the quality of the vapor.
+The watts given off by a battery will directly impact the quality of the vapor.
 It will also affect the integrity of the atomizer or cartridge attachment.
 Too much power will lead to a hot, burnt tasting vapor that may leave you coughing and the throat feeling harsh.
 Also, too much power can burn coils out more quickly, and if you are dealing with a pre-filled cartridge it would be a disaster to burn out the coil before finishing.
 With a variable wattage battery a user can start with the power at the lowest setting and gradually increase the output as needed, but the session will always be adjusted to your preference - also some oils are thicker than others and therefore can take more heat, but again, the adjustable function will allow you to evauluate and adapt.

-2. Box Mods also work - often used with e juice but not always referred to as a pen, box mods are super popular and usually are of solid quality with the abiltiy to last a long time - both on a day to day basis as well as overtime.
+Often used with e juice but not always referred to as a pen, box mods are super popular and usually are of solid quality with the abiltiy to last a long time - both on a day to day basis as well as overtime.
 E liquid vapers are already aware of this but for those using the pre-filled cartridges, know that you have options, and a box mod is a great one that if used properly, will deliver the best experience around.